 In addition to the National Employment Standards, employees in the Northern Territory may be covered by a modern award.
 These are made by the Fair Work Commission and reviewed every four years.
 The Fair Work Commission can only make fair and reasonable modern awards, having regards to matters such as relative living standards.

 Modern awards set the minimum working conditions for employees in particular industries.
 Only certain matters can be covered by the terms of a modern award, including:

 It may also set out certain ‘coverage terms’, such as which organisations are covered by the modern award.

-As mentioned above, modern awards can also make amendments to the National Employment Standards.
+Modern awards can also make amendments to the National Employment Standards.
 For example, a modern award can include information relating to taking or cashing out annual leave.
 It can also specify the period of notice to be given for terminating employment.
-You will not be subject to the terms of a modern award if your annual income is greater than a “high income threshold”.
-Currently, the threshold is $133,000 per annum.
+An employee will not be subject to the terms of a modern award if their annual income is greater than a “high income threshold”.
+Currently, the threshold is $158,500 per annum.

-If the modern award is contravened by your employer, you can make a complaint to the Fair Work Ombudsman or the Fair Work Commission.
+If the modern award that applies to an employee is contravened by their employer, they can complain to the Fair Work Ombudsman or the Fair Work Commission.
 A comprehensive list of modern awards can be found here.

-If an employee is also subject to a modern award, the enterprise agreement will prevail over the terms of the modern award.
+If an employee is subject to a modern award as well as to an enterprise agreement, the enterprise agreement will prevail over the terms of the modern award.
 The enterprise agreement can make similar amendments to the National Employment Standards as those that can be made in modern awards.
-You can search for the contents of an enterprise agreement here.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.